govfresh/govfresh.github.io/_thoughts/2023-10-30-data-experience.md

 In my recent experience, I've customer experienced Social Security, Medicare and the Internal Revenue Service, three key services managed by the U.S. government.

-One particular field is the "representative," where you designate people to act on your behalf.
+One particular data field is the "representative," where you designate people to act on your behalf.
 Each agency has asked for this, and each agency has a different process (and data fields) for managing how to get one designated.
 While a citizen may have representatives for each service, I imagine, in most cases, there is a uniform primary respresentative.
 Having the ability to designate a primary representative doesn't save just minutes on a form, but also the effort to track down the requisite information when it varies (such as a physical address).

 So, minutes turn into hours.